vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [orderId recommendations](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#orderid-recommendations).
 Very short orderIds don't work well with our database index, and may cause an internal timeout, and we "have to" send the response without the `sub`.
-We can not enforce longer orderIds due to backwards compatability.
+We can not enforce longer orderIds due to backwards compatibility.

 ## Other questions